Cage sprung, open coil & continuous coil mattresses

 Earlier in the post, we discussed how they are crude in their construction and because this wire is so thick when it is used in one continuous piece it makes for a really firm spring.
 We would argue that very few people would ever benefit from this type of support unit, it is simply too firm to work properly for most people, and is akin to lying on a table rather than a mattress.

-Lastly, orthopedic mattresses often command a higher price point than say an entry level pocket sprung mattress.
+Lastly, orthopaedic mattresses often command a higher price point than say an entry-level pocket sprung mattress.
 So in reality, you’re paying more for a much cruder mattress construction compared to pocket springs.

 The tag of orthopaedic, if renamed to something more accurate, like ‘Firm low response cage sprung mattress‘ would not sell half as easily and would allow customers to avoid being tricked into thinking this is some sort of health mattress!

 How much should I spend on a decent mattress?